Sponsored by Massage Study Buddy

 7. Will There be New DEA Action?

-According to the Office of the Federal Register, a new Administration Controlled Substances Code Number was created for marijuana extract in order to better allow quantities of extract material be tracked apart from quantities of marijuana, and therefore help in complying with international drug control treaties.
+According to the Office of the Federal Register, a new Administration Controlled Substances Code Number was created for marijuana extract to allow better quantities of extract material to be tracked apart from quantities of marijuana and, therefore, help in complying with international drug control treaties.

-Yet, just as medical- and recreational-marijuana laws vary from state to state, so too do laws applying to the cultivation of hemp.
-While some states have approved hemp-cultivation laws, in 20 states and the District of Columbia, cultivation of hemp is illegal.
+Yet, just as medical- and recreational marijuana laws change from state to state, so too do laws applying to the cultivation of hemp.
+While some states have approved hemp cultivation laws, in 20 states and the District of Columbia, cultivation of hemp is illegal.

 One thing is clear: As a growing number of U.S. states legalize marijuana for medical or recreational use, the number of people in the general population who are turning to marijuana and its more sedate cousin, hemp, is growing as well.